 I took note of how people made me feel

 A friend surprised me by getting up at 4:30 a.m. to place a sign outside my house that read, “Honk to wish Stacey Happy Birthday.”
 My dog put his head on my lap when I logged onto to read the dreadful daily news.
 My family got me fluffy slippers and a pink bathrobe that looked like the ones I used to wrap around them when they were babies.
 Every act of kindness made my heart go thump.
-Find out 12 wonderful things that will never be canceled.

 I turned off Netflix and tuned into Mother Nature